Robert F. Turner

-Robert F. Turner (born February 14, 1944) was a professor of international law and national security law at the University of Virginia and the co-founder of its Center for National Security Law.
+Robert F. Turner (born February 14, 1944) is an American academic.
+He was a professor of international law and national security law at the University of Virginia and the co-founder of its Center for National Security Law.

 Education

 Turner earned his BA in Government with honors from Indiana University in 1968.
 While attending the university, he became chairman of the Intercollegiate Society of Individualists Conservative League.
 Later, he became the National Research Director for Student Committee for Victory in Vietnam.
 He undertook graduate work in history and political science at Stanford University in 1972 and 1973 while employed by the Hoover Institution.
 He enrolled in Government and Foreign Affairs coursework in 1979-1981 while attending law school at the University of Virginia, where he earned his J.D degree.
 He earned a Doctor of Juridical Science (SJD) degree from UVA in 1996.

 Career

 Turner was a correspondent in Vietnam for the Indianapolis News in 1968.
 He was commissioned a U.S. Army captain through the ROTC program and assigned to the intelligence services.
 He served in Vietnam from 1968 through 1971, primarily assigned to MACV on detail to the US Embassy as Assistant Special Projects Officer, North Vietnam/Viet Cong Affairs Division.
 His duties included interviewing senior communist defectors and prisoners and briefing the media.
 In his capacity as Special Projects Officer, he also authored a top secret monograph on Viet Cong assassination policy.

 In 1971, he became a research assistant at the Hoover Institution on War, Revolution and Peace, where "he contributed ten chapters on communist movements in Southeast Asia to the Yearbook on International Communist Affairs (1972)."
 In 1972, he became a Public Affairs Fellow.
 He spent his first year researching at Stanford and completing his book on Vietnamese Communism and his second year on Capitol Hill.
 During that period, he also served as Associate Editor (Asia and Pacific) for the Yearbook on International Communist Affairs (1973-1974).

 When his fellowship was complete, Turner became Special Assistant and Legislative Assistant to U.S. Senator Robert P. Griffin of Michigan for five years.
 He served as Griffin's national security advisor and was responsible for Foreign Affairs, Armed Services and Intelligence issues.
 He helped draft the language that created the Senate Select Committee on Intelligence.